addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **Solution**

-If you say, have a view which contains another view (e.g., a main view containing a modal view) and would like to render or re-render the parent view from the child, this is extremely straight-forward.
+In a scenario where you have a view containing another view, such as a photo gallery containing a larger view modal, you may find that you need to render or re-render the parent view from the child.
+The good news is that solving this problem is quite straight-forward.

+The simplest solution is to just use `this.parentView.render();`.

+If however inversion of control is desired, events may be used to provide an equally valid solution.

-In such a scenario, you would most likely want to execute the rendering when a particular event has occurred.
+Say we wish to begin rendering when a particular event has occurred.
 For the sake of example, let us call this event 'somethingHappened'.
 The parent view can bind notifications on the child view to know when the event has occurred.
 It can then render itself.

 In the parent view: